 Some people vomit after they eat gluten.
 This is more likely to happen in children than in adults.

 You can still eat eggs, meat, fish, fruit, and vegetables.
 Flours and starches made from rice, corn, buckwheat, potatoes, and soybeans are also okay.
-Within 2 weeks after starting a gluten-free eating plan, most people find that their symptoms have improved.
+Within 2 weeks after starting a gluten-free eating plan, most people find that their symptoms start to get better.

 For a short time after your treatment starts, you might also need to stop drinking cow's milk and foods made with it.
 Most of the time, but not always, people can have these foods again after their intestine has healed.